DamienB3/Fitness/README.md

 # Fitness
-A website based on information regarding Fitness.
+A responsive website based on information regarding Fitness utilizing JavaScript libraries, and local storage.